 Branding vs Design vs Marketing–What’s the Difference?

-In the digital age it can be very easy to believe that just starting a website is enough to get clients and customers.
+In the digital age it can be very easy to believe that just starting a website is enough to get customers for your business.
 However, for any entrepreneurs or small business owners reading this, we all know that this simply isn’t the case.
-Instead, we must all market our businesses and present them in a way that makes them attractive to our audience.
-However, knowing the intricacies of your audience and what they want can be very difficult, which is where today’s blog topic comes in.
+Instead, we must present them in a way that makes them attractive for audience.
+However, knowing the intricacies and what they want can be very difficult, which is where today’s blog topic comes in.
 We will examine the differences between the three components; branding, marketing, design to better understand them and how they work together.

 In any brand strategy it can be tough to understand and clearly delineate the differences between the following three concepts: branding, marketing and design, especially as they relate to online business.